nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 ## Workflow

-**tasking.sh is executed from the ground to uplink our download_file.py script and create the necessary window to run the script on our payload.**
+**1. The tasking.sh script is executed from the ground to uplink our download_file.py script and create the necessary window to run the script on our payload.**

 At this point, we can call the `GET /windows` to check the status of our window.